Freezing-In Gravitational Waves: Introduction

 \section{Introduction}

 The first detection of gravitational waves (GWs) from back hole and neutron star mergers~\cite{PhysRevLett.116.061102,PhysRevLett.119.161101} opened up a new window to explore our universe.
-While the GWs which have been detected so far were emitted in the late-time universe, GWs can also be produced in the early universe.
-These GWs are expected to be stochastic in nature, i.e., they have no fixed phase relation and come from all directions.
-A detection would yield unprecedented information about early universe cosmology as well as high energy particle physics.
-To give a few examples, GWs in the early universe can be produced from inflation~\cite{Grishchuk:1975abc,Starobinskii:1979abc,RUBAKOV1982189,1983PhLB..125..445F}, preheating~\cite{Khlebnikov:1997di,Lozanov}, first-order phase transitions~\cite{Witten:1984rs,Hogan:1986qda}, cosmic defects such as cosmic strings~\cite{Damour:2000wa,Damour:2001bk}, noisy turbulent motion~\cite{Kosowsky:2001xp,Nicolis:2003tg,Caprini:2006jb,Gogoberidze:2007an,Kalaydzhyan:2014wca} and equilibrated gravitons~\cite{Kolb:206230,Vagnozzi:2022qmc}.
+While the GWs that have been detected so far were emitted in the late-time universe, GWs can also be produced in the early universe.
+These GWs are stochastic in nature and their detection would yield unprecedented information about early universe cosmology as well as high energy particle physics.
+To give a few examples, GWs in the early universe can be produced from inflation~\cite{Grishchuk:1975abc,Starobinskii:1979abc,RUBAKOV1982189,1983PhLB..125..445F}, preheating~\cite{Khlebnikov:1997di,Lozanov}, inflaton annihilation into gravitons~\cite{Ema:2015dka,Ema:2016hlw,Ema:2020ggo}, first-order phase transitions~\cite{Witten:1984rs,Hogan:1986qda}, cosmic defects such as cosmic strings~\cite{Damour:2000wa,Damour:2001bk}, noisy turbulent motion~\cite{Kosowsky:2001xp,Nicolis:2003tg,Caprini:2006jb,Gogoberidze:2007an,Kalaydzhyan:2014wca} and equilibrated gravitons~\cite{Kolb:206230,Vagnozzi:2022qmc}.
 For a review on early universe GW sources see Ref.~\cite{Caprini:2018mtu}.
-The full GW spectrum for a specific particle physics model which can describe the entire cosmological history was worked out in Ref.~\cite{Ringwald:2022xif}.
+The full GW spectrum for a specific particle physics model that can describe the entire cosmological history was worked out in Ref.~\cite{Ringwald:2022xif}.

 In this paper we consider GWs that were produced from the thermal plasma~\cite{Weinberg:1972kfs,Ghiglieri:2015nfa,Ghiglieri:2020mhm,Ringwald:2020ist} in the early universe.
-Every plasma, even in thermal equilibrium, produces GWs due to microscopic particle collisions --- with GW momenta on the order of the temperature, $k\sim T$ --- and macroscopic hydrodynamic fluctuations in the plasma, for $k\ll T$~\cite{Ghiglieri:2015nfa}.
+Every plasma, even in thermal equilibrium, produces GWs due to microscopic particle collisions and macroscopic hydrodynamic fluctuations, cf. Ref.~\cite{Ghiglieri:2015nfa}.
+In the former case the GW momenta are on the order of the temperature, $k\sim T$ and in the latter case they are much smaller, $k\ll T$.
 Here, we focus on GWs produced by microscopic particle collisions, since it enables us to probe elementary particle physics theories at high energies.
 Furthermore, the GW contribution from microscopic particle collisions to the final spectrum is larger compared to the contribution from hydrodynamic fluctuations~\cite{Ghiglieri:2015nfa}.

 Our main assumption is that after the hot Big Bang a thermal plasma of particles in thermal equilibrium at a maximum temperature $\Tmax$ was present.
 In addition we assume that at this time no GWs are present.
 In an expanding universe GWs from the thermal plasma are continuously produced as the temperature decreases.
 The spectrum of the produced GWs peaks at a frequency on the order of the temperature at the time of production.
 If the redshift-temperature relation is linear, the GW spectra that are produced at different temperatures add up such that the observed GW spectrum today is enhanced.
 The spectrum of the produced GWs today peaks in the microwave regime and is hence dubbed the cosmic gravitational microwave background (CGMB).